Skip to main content

 In male hypogonadism, the HPG axis can fail at multiple points.
 Primary hypogonadism involves testicular failure, where the gonads cannot respond to pituitary signals (LH and FSH).
 Secondary hypogonadism involves a failure at the hypothalamic or pituitary level, where the initial signals are insufficient.
 Clinical protocols are designed to intervene at the appropriate point in this cascade.

 Testosterone Replacement Therapy (TRT) is a downstream intervention.
 The administration of exogenous testosterone, such as Testosterone Cypionate, directly addresses the end-organ deficiency.
 It bypasses the upper echelons of the HPG axis to restore serum androgen levels.
-This action, however, triggers the axis’s loop.
+This action, however, triggers the axis’s negative feedback loop.

 Elevated serum testosterone is detected by the hypothalamus and pituitary, leading to a significant reduction in the secretion of GnRH and, consequently, LH and FSH.
 This suppression results in diminished endogenous testosterone production and cessation of spermatogenesis.